TRaSH-Guides/Guides/includes/sqp/1-4k-qp-settings.md

 - **Minimum Custom Format Score:** `1000` <sup>(*1*)</sup>
 - **Upgrade Until Custom Format Score:** `10000`

-!!! info "<sup>(*1*)</sup> If you're limited to public indexers or, not have access to the top tier indexers you might want to lower the `Minimum Custom Format Score` to 10."
+!!! info "<sup>(*1*)</sup> If you're limited to public indexers, don't have access to top-tier indexers, or are searching for content that is more rare, you might want to lower the `Minimum Custom Format Score` to 10."

 ??? success "example - [CLICK TO EXPAND]"
     ![!Quality Profile Settings](/SQP/images/1-4k-qp-settings.png)